Fameless9/AllItems/README.md

+# Outdated
+A newer version of this plugin ist available [Here](https://github.com/Fameless9/ForceBattle)

 # All Items Plugin

 This is a small plugin for players who really want to spend a lot of time grinding, or just content creators who want to make a series out of this game mode.